keldefrawy/keldefrawy.github.io/_rd_articles/research-judgment-practiced-skill.md

 published: true
 dek: R&D portfolios should not be governed exclusively by people who have never produced original research, carried a technical program across years, or decided when evidence justified changing the plan.
 But replacing administrative rule with publication aristocracy would repeat the error in a different form.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.1"
+version: "0.2"
-version_sequence: 1
+version_sequence: 2
-revision_summary: Private working draft; not a public version
+revision_summary: Added epistemic-distance rules, a prospective calibration ledger, and the collective-experience counterexample without removing the original draft.
-reading_time: 18
+reading_time: 23
 central_claim: People with firsthand records of original research and multi-year R&D stewardship must hold real authority over technical agendas, continuation decisions, and portfolio construction; experience should be demonstrated across several dimensions rather than reduced to a universal publication or patent threshold.
 claim_status: Provisional institutional-design claim; program-management models and reviewer effects are documented, while the proposed experience floor requires comparative testing
 hero_image: /assets/images/rd-ratchet/articles/article-08-research-judgment.webp